Pap smearPap smear

 • Atypical glandular cells.
 Glandular cells produce mucus and grow in the opening of your cervix and within your uterus.
 Atypical glandular cells may appear to be slightly abnormal, but it’s unclear whether they’re cancerous.
 Further testing is needed to determine the source of the abnormal cells and their significance.

 • Squamous cell cancer or adenocarcinoma cells.
 This result means the cells collected for the Pap smear appear so abnormal that the pathologist is almost certain a cancer is present.
 “Squamous cell cancer” refers to cancers arising in the flat surface cells of the vagina or cervix.
 “Adenocarcinoma” refers to cancers arising in glandular cells.
-If such cells are found, your doctor will recommend prompt evaluation.
+If such cells are found, your doctor will recommend a prompt evaluation.

 If your Pap smear is abnormal, your doctor may perform a procedure called colposcopy using a special magnifying instrument (colposcope) to examine the tissues of the cervix, vagina and vulva.